sfmqrb/web-project/back/README.md

 # Back

-##Run
+## Run
-in back directory:
+In `./back` directory:
 - for installing packages: `go mod download`
-- for running server: `go run .\cmd\server.go`
+- for running server: `go run ./cmd/server.go` (Note that you have to replace '/' to '\' if you are in windows ;)

 ## config
-you can config backend server using files cmd\config.json and database using internal\database\config.json
+You can config backend server using files `cmd/config.json` and database using `internal/database/config.json`

-##database
+## database
-tou should have users, recipes, ingredients and tags collections in database that sets in internal\database\config.json.dbName you can find some dummy value for ingredients and tags in back\internal\database\init_value
+You should have users, recipes, ingredients and tags collections in database that is set in `internal/database/config.json.dbName`.
+You can find some dummy values for ingredients and tags in `back/internal/database/init_value`